yash-sharma1/docs-site/docs/encoding.md

   int64  side = 5 // 1 for buy and 2 fory sell
-  int64 price = 6 // price of the order, which is the real price multiplied by 1e8 (10^8) and rounded to integer int64 quantity = 7 // quantity of the order, which is the real price multiplied by 1e8 (10^8) and rounded to integer int64 timeinforce = 8 // 1 for Good Till Cancel(GTC) order and 3 for Immediate Or Cancel (IOC)
+  int64 price = 6 // price of the order, which is the real price multiplied by 1e8 (10^8) and rounded to integer int64 quantity = 7 // quantity of the order, which is the real price multiplied by 1e8 (10^8) and rounded to integer int64 timeinforce = 8 // 1 for Good Till Expire(GTE) order and 3 for Immediate Or Cancel (IOC)
 ```

 #### Cancel